Probing Spin and Lifetime Correlations in Entangled Hyperon-AntiHyperon Pairs: Introduction

-can exhibit genuine correlations without violating any principle of quantum mechanics, allowing genuine \(t_1\),\(t_2\) correlations to arise.
-Demonstrating a nonzero lifetime–lifetime covariance in the $\Lambda-\bar{\Lambda}$ system would reveal a new facet of quantum coherence, enable direct observation of time-domain entanglement in unstable hadrons, and provide tests of decoherence models.
-In particular, studying decay‑time correlations directly in the lab frame—where moving hyperons experience time dilation—tests whether entanglement persists even when lifetimes are stretched by relativistic motion.
-This ``time‑domain'' approach complements traditional angular measurements by incorporating kinematic effects into the decay‑time observables.
+can therefore exhibit genuine correlations without violating any principle of quantum mechanics.
+In what follows we take the factorized, independent-decay form \(P(t_1,t_2)=P(t_1)P(t_2)\) as the null hypothesis and test for any departure from it.
+Demonstrating a nonzero lifetime–lifetime covariance in the \(\Lambda\!-\!\bar{\Lambda}\) system would reveal a new facet of quantum coherence, enable direct tests of time-domain entanglement in unstable hadrons, and provide empirical constraints on decoherence.
+In particular, studying decay-time correlations directly in the lab frame—where moving hyperons experience time dilation—tests whether entanglement persists when lifetimes are relativistically stretched.
+This time-domain approach complements traditional angular measurements by incorporating kinematic effects into the decay-time observables.